samiisolomonn31/Resume/README.md

       </div>
       <div class="panel-body" style="max-height:300px">
         <div class="summary-text">
-          I'm a results-driven Program Manager looking for my next step in my career.
+          I'm a results-driven Program Manager looking for the next step in my career.
 With a degree in Strategic Communications and minors in Marketing and Business Analytics, I can ensure above-target results in a timely manner.
 My approach to work is marked by an unwavering attention to detail, a deep-seated passion for data, and an outgoing personality that fosters collaboration and positive relationships.
         </div>
       </div>
     </div>